 A new vegan may get caught up in all of the benefits and begin to think of their new way of eating as flawless, however, the vegan diet takes careful planning to ensure all nutrient needs are being met, especially when it comes to vegan amino acids and proteins.

 We are going to break down exactly why amino acids are so important to the vegan diet, and how to get enough to live a full and healthy vegan life.

 Vegans Need Amino Acids to Create Protein

 Protein is essential to a healthy life and amino acids are the building blocks of protein.
 This means when we eat foods rich in amino acids, they are converted into proteins.
 Ensuring your diet provides adequate amino acids for protein synthesis within the body can be a challenge, especially for vegans.
 While it is true that you can get all of your protein through plant-based sources, the likelihood of that happening without any planning is slim.

 As a vegan, you need to have a plan.
-You need to know which plant foods contain protein, how much protein is in one serving, and where to find a dependable supplement to fill nutritional amino acid and protein holes.
+You need to know which plant foods contain protein, how much protein is in one serving, and where to find a dependable vegan amino acid supplement to fill nutritional amino acid and protein gaps.

 Proteins are large molecules built within our bodies from amino acids.
 There are three main types of protein we have in our bodies.

 - Fibrous proteins such as muscle fibers, connective tissues, and tendons